crunchy-devops/jenkins-pic/JMETER.md

 ![Transaction](screenshots/transactions_control.png)

+Accept the **temporary certificates** created by JMeter

-Open Firefox in a tab an copy paste your petclinic URL
+Open in Firefox a tab and copy/paste your petclinic URL
 ```shell script
      http://<your ip address>:30190/petclinic
 ```
-Accept the **temporary certificates** created by JMeter
+Hit Enter

-Check if jmeter is recording all your actions **by selecting the Thread Group item in Test Plan**
+Immediately verify if JMeter is recording your actions, **by selecting the Thread Group item in Test Plan**
+Carry on recording your action
 Click on find owners, click add owner
-fill in all details
+Fill in all details
 and click add owner
 click add a pet
 select veterinarians